 The advancing technology has made Cochlear Implant surgery very safe.
 The sound quality of the digital Cochlear Implants has improved over the years.
 The leading manufacturers are Cochlear, Med El and Advanced Bionics.

 The Government of India offers free Cochlear Implants to deserving candidates.
 Please check the Central Government sponsored ADIP or Assistance for Disabled Persons scheme to know the the eligibility criteria.

-Contact the nearest Regional Centres.
-(The link will take you to the website of AYJNIHSD.
-Click on Regional Centres and select the centre from the drop down menu) for more information.
+Contact the nearest Regional Centers.
+(The link will take you to the website of AYJNIHSD).
+Click on Regional Centers and select the center from the drop down menu for more information.